Camera autofocus is always the hottest topic among reviewers and a major concern among users.

 Nikon Z8 Autofocus – The Major Improvements

-That would be the biggest improvement over the Z6 and Z7 is how well tracking works in lower light conditions and on subjects that are very dark.
+That would be the biggest improvement over the Z6 and Z7 is how well tracking works in lower light conditions and on very dark subjects.

-While all of this is impressive and fun, in some situations I would call it game-changing, and in some situations, I would say it is not the silver bullet you would be expecting.
+While all of this is impressive and fun, in some situations, I would call it game-changing, and in others, I would say it is not the silver bullet you would expect.

 Here is why –